 - Option Pricing Method (OPM).
 Under the OPM, shares are valued by creating a series of call options with exercise prices based on the liquidation preferences and conversion terms of each equity class.
 The estimated fair values of the convertible preferred stock and common stock are inferred by analyzing these options.
 This method is appropriate to use when the range of possible future outcomes is so difficult to predict that estimates would be highly speculative, and dissolution or liquidation is not imminent. - Probability-Weighted Expected Return Method (PWERM).
 The PWERM is a scenario-based analysis that estimates value per share based on the probability-weighted present value of expected future investment returns, considering each of the possible outcomes available to us, as well as the economic and control rights of each share class. - Hybrid Method.
-The Hybrid Method is a hybrid between PWERM and OPM, where the equity value probability-weighted value across multiple scenarios but using the OPM to estimate the allocation of value within one or more of those scenarios.
+The Hybrid Method is a hybrid between PWERM and OPM, where the equity value probability-weighted value across multiple scenarios but using the OPM to estimate the allocation of value within one or more of those scenarios

-Based on our early stage of development, the difficulty in predicting the range of specific outcomes (and their likelihood), and other relevant factors, a Hybrid Method computing the probability-weighted value across two scenarios: the Current Value Method (CVM) scenario and the OPM scenario, was considered most appropriate for valuations prior to 2022.
-For options granted after April 5, 2023, the Hybrid Method was determined to be the most appropriate valuation methodology due to the significant deterioration in the macroeconomic environment within the biopharma industry.
+Based on our early stage of development, the difficulty in predicting the range of specific outcomes (and their likelihood), and other relevant factors, a Hybrid Method computing the probability-weighted value across two scenarios (the Current Value Method (CVM) scenario and the OPM scenario or, as applicable a market-adjusted OPM scenario) was considered most appropriate for valuations through April 2023.
+For options granted after April 2023, a Hybrid Method computing the probability-weighted value across an OPM scenario and an IPO scenario was determined to be the most appropriate valuation methodology given our development progress and the potential for an eventual IPO.
 In determining the estimated fair value of our common stock, our board of directors also considered the fact that our stockholders could not freely trade our common stock in the public markets.
 Accordingly, we applied discounts to reflect the lack of marketability of our common stock based on the weighted-average expected time to liquidity.